Microchipping your pets

 All puppies must legally be microchipped and registered by eight weeks old.
 The registration details will need to be changed once you collect your new puppy.
 This is the same for rescue dogs whose microchip may be in the previous keeper’s name.

-Ask your vet to help you with this if you’re unsure.
-If your dog is found without a microchip, you could be fined up to £500.
+If your dog or cat is found without a microchip, you could be fined up to £500.

 How can microchips work with pet doors and cat flaps?

 Microchips can also help to control animals coming in and out of your house.
 Sometimes strays love to, well, stray in.
 And microchip pet doors and cat flaps will read your pet’s microchip and only unlock when the right pet approaches it, keeping intruding animals out.
 This can also be helpful if you have multiple pets with different needs.
-Some pet doors even allow you to set curfew times.
+Some pet doors, such as the SureFlap Microchip Pet Door Connect, even allow you to set curfew times.

 What about microchip feeders?